 The weather in South Lake Tahoe

-Check out our climate diagram to find the perfect month for your holidays.
+Find the South Lake Tahoe climate diagram.
 July is the warmest month of the year in South Lake Tahoe with temperatures reaching a maximum average of 27°.
-However, temperatures can go lower than -9° in South Lake Tahoe in January.
-The rainiest month is March while the driest month is August.
+No heat wave is expected in January, where minimum average temperatures usally hit a -9° low.
+The rainiest month is July while the driest month is August.

 Enjoy a different California with South Lake Tahoe holiday lettings